MLSysOps/DataCI/docs/Create_Text_Classification_Dataset.md

 The output `text_augmentation.csv` will be used as train dataset.

 2. Run training with the built train dataset v1
-   Now you can simple train a pre-trained BERT on this text classification dataset v1:
+   Now you can simply train a pre-trained BERT on this text classification dataset v1:

 ```shell
 python train.py --dataset ./train_data_pipeline/text_aug.csv